Making great literacy lessons easy. Why join Plazoom?

 Features of persuasive writing – Powerful vocabulary

-We’re talking to you!.
-Wherever possible, pupils should be encouraged to write a persuasive piece in the second person.
-This is because it is much easier to persuade someone if they think you are addressing them directly.
+Wherever possible, encourage pupils to write a persuasive piece in the second person.
+This is because it's much easier to persuade someone if they think you are addressing them directly.
 Obvious really, wouldn’t you agree?

 Persuasive language – Hype